zekaryas1/notes/docs/Algo/Fundamental Algorithms/Linked List/Linked list.md

 ![](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20200922124412/Doubly-Linked-List.png)

-* <span style="color:#93DF5F">Unlike an array, a linked list does not provide constant time access to a particular "index" within the list.</span>
+* Unlike an array, a linked list does not provide constant time access to a particular "index" within the list.
-	* <span style="color:#93DF5F">This means that if you'd like to find the Kth element in the list, you will need to iterate through K elements.</span>
+	* This means that if you'd like to find the Kth element in the list, you will need to iterate through K elements.
-* <span style="color:#93DF5F">The benefit of a linked list is that you can add and remove items from the beginning of the list in constant time.
-For specific applications, this can be useful.</span>
+* The benefit of a linked list is that you can add and remove items from the beginning of the list in constant time.
+For specific applications, this can be useful.

 # The Runner Technique